tardate/LittleArduinoProjects/Electronics101/VoltmeterAmmeterModule/README.md

 To run some tests, and in the absence of anything better, I mocked up a dummy load:

 * 12V, 1.5A, 18W DC power supply
 * an arrangement of parallel 50Ω 5W resistors.
-I connected between 1 and 5 of these for different static resistive loads.
+I connected between 1 and 5 of these for different static resistive loads
-* I powered the module from a separate 9V battery
+* a 9V battery to power the module independent of the load

 ![load_layout](./assets/load_layout.jpg?raw=true)